320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - What number of Pirates of the Caribbean movies have been launched?

-- Pedro Pascal stars because the lead character wherein authentic Disney+ sequence?
+- Pedro Pascal stars because the lead character wherein unique Disney+ sequence?

 - In Monsters Inc. what’s Sulley’s full title?